Categories

 Awards Faculty Awards Hand Awards

-2025 Hand Award for Distinguished Faculty Achievement
+2025 Hand Awards for Distinguished Faculty Achievement

 It is my great honor to announce the recipient of this year’s Hand Award for Distinguished Faculty Achievement.
 This prestigious award recognizes excellence in research, creative, and professional activity, highlighting the significant contributions faculty members make to their professional fields and to the intellectual vibrancy of our campus.